 The List of Business Contacts Template provides the same benefits to the future owner.
-The name of any businesses or clients that your business works with will be placed in this template.
+The name of any businesses or clients that your work with should be placed in this template.
 The last column on the right details how the business is connected.
-Examples could be your loyal customers, members, vendors, suppliers, or anyone who have an important connection to your business.
-Below are directions and on page 13 is an example of what would be placed in the template.
+Examples could be your loyal customers, members, vendors, suppliers, or anyone who has an important connection to your business.
+Below are directions and on page 14 you will find the full template.